bang9/android-get-access-token-example/README.md

 #### This repository is an example repository for getting access token needed to validate Android receipts.

-- following step 1 below
+- follow step 1 below
 - replace `service-account.json` file to your account
 - `yarn start`